Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

 You also have to consider the place you live in and the mileage it will take when you go to work and go around doing your usual errands.

 Consider the purpose of buying a car.
 Is it for family use or business?
 Then will you prefer a sports car, a family van, or a pickup?

 If you have a small family or are still single, you can get a sedan with excellent fuel mileage.
-If your small business needs to transport goods not fit in a sedan, then a small pick-up truck will do the job.
+If your small business needs to transport goods that do not fit in a sedan, then a small pick-up truck will do the job.
 Focus on the necessities and not the wants unless you have enough savings to suffice both.

-If you are more comfortable with a manual setting, you can put it up in your checklist, unless you have decided to learn the automatic car setup.
+If you are more comfortable with a manual setting, you can put it up in your checklist unless you have decided to learn the automatic car setup.
 Get a bit shaky when parking?
 You may opt for a car with parking aid sensors.